Pinols/SegnaOre/README.md

 # SegnaOre

-Small app for Android which allows people with not fixed work hours to very easily create and manage lists of said hours.
+App for Android which allows people with not fixed work hours to very easily create and manage lists of said hours.

+Requires Android 8.0 or newer (API level 26).